Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 PassThroughSwConnector (cid:100) PortPrototypes of different ModeSwitchInter faces are considered compatible if and only if

-#@SECTION: 1.
-For the ModeDeclarationGroupPrototype deﬁned in the context of the Mod
-eSwitchInterface of the required outer PortPrototype a compatible Mod eDeclarationGroupPrototype exists in the ModeSwitchInterface of the provided outer PortPrototype.
+ 1. For the ModeDeclarationGroupPrototype deﬁned in the context of the Mod eSwitchInterface of the required outer PortPrototype a compatible Mod eDeclarationGroupPrototype exists in the ModeSwitchInterface of the provided outer PortPrototype.